magomimmo/modern-cljs/doc/tutorial-13.md

 > platform on a form level would help a lot.

-The current workaround for this really big problem is to ask the help of the [lein-cljsbuild][10] plugin we have been already using from the very beginning of this series of short tutorials on ClojureScript.
+The current workaround for this really big problem is to ask the help of the [lein-cljsbuild][10] plugin we have already been using from the very beginning of this series of short tutorials on ClojureScript.

-## Thanks Evan Mezeske
+## Thanks to Evan Mezeske

-[Evan Mezaske][11] made a great job by donating `lein-cljsbuild` to the clojurescript community.
+[Evan Mezaske][11] made a great job by donating [lein-cljsbuild][15] to the clojurescript community.
 I suspect that without it I would never been able even to launch the CLJS compiler.
-Big, really big thanks to him and to all the others who helps him to keep it updated with the frequently release of any new CLJS and Google Closure Compiler releases.
+Big, really big thanks to him and to all the others who helps him in keeping it updated with the frequent CLJS and Google Closure Compiler releases.

-Lein-cljsbuild plugin has a `:crossovers` option which allows to CLJ and CLJS to share any code that is not specific to the CLJ/CLJS underlying virtual machines (i.e. JVM and JSVM).
+[Lein-cljsbuild][15] plugin has a `:crossovers` option which allows to CLJ and CLJS to share any code that is not specific to the CLJ/CLJS underlying virtual machines (i.e. JVM and JSVM).

 The trick is pretty simple.
 Any namespace you want to share between CLJ and CLJS has to be put in a vector which is attached to the